chicks-net/megamap/README.md

 * thanks to http://serverfault.com/questions/381177/megacli-get-the-dev-sd-device-name-for-a-logical-drive/ for getting me to look in `/dev/disk/by-id`
 * thanks to http://www.network-administrator.co.uk/?p=575 for providing a handy reference to the megacli command structure
 * [lsidrivemap](https://github.com/louwrentius/lsidrivemap) is similar to megamap, but written in python and it has a nice table output format that shows the layout of the drives on the front of the server.
+* thanks to [Harry Lee](https://github.com/tclh123) for providing my first bug report and testing my eventual fix.
+It is really :doughnut: great to know one person is using my project.

 Debug Mode
 ----------